openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 ## When to Use

 The main task of cross-device migration is to migrate the current task (including the page control status) of an application to the target device so that the task can continue on it.
-Cross-device migration supports the following functionalities:
+Cross-device migration supports the following features:

 - Storage and restoration of custom data